 Mundus Transfiguratus

-Mundus Transfiguratus is an interdisciplinary project informed by ecology, mythology, and queer theory.
+Mundus Transfiguratus is an interdisciplinary project informed by ecology, mythology, and queer phenomenology.
 In this body of work, I de-construct ancient myths and bring them to life in a contemporary context, as a counter narrative, and re-interpreted from a queer perspective.
-At a meta-level, Mundus Transfiguratus is about creating a queer mythological trans-species ecology.
-This work is a multi-layered metaphor that represents and challenges how both queer and non-human beings have been marginalised in dominant narratives across the globe.

 This project challenges anthropocentric thinking and questions human supremacy, offering an ecological vision in which non-human entities hold agency and importance.
 Through this work, I aim to shift how we perceive relationships between humans, other species, and the environment, encouraging a more inclusive, fluid, and relational understanding of identity and existence.

-In Mundus Transfiguratus I create and document imaginary and real queer journeys that materialise as immersive installations and performative events and storytelling.
-These performances have emerged as experimental participatory psychodramas with narratives interwoven with fiction and reality, legends and biographies.
-These narratives explore conflict, displacement and trauma, but also celebrate hope and love, and overcoming adversity.
+In Mundus Transfiguratus I create and document queer journeys that materialise as immersive installations and performative events and storytelling.
+Through these performances, the project unfolds as an experimental, participatory psychodrama interweaving fiction and reality, legend and biography.
+It explores themes of conflict, displacement, and trauma, while also celebrating hope, love, and the resilience of those who overcome adversity.